remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 			- White/light flash as transition back into chorus?
 (Also works as a transition for the fx like desaturation etc)
 			- ぽろなう用ポーズ 05-11?
 	- 16 measure chorus
-	- 4 measure intro '
+	- 4 measure intro'
-	- 16 measure A '
+	- 16 measure A'
 	- 8 measure bridge
 		- Continuing earlier bridge.
 Same format
 		- Scene 1: Remi holding/pulling Sakuya's hand (Standing facing each other, sakuya one hand out, remi both hands out clasping sakuya hand)